PyxelM/alucinara/content/meta/plot draft 2.md

 #### Motivations:
 - To rid the world of evil.
 - To be let out.
-### Kempton
+### Mossrot
-Kempton, Fungula's father, is a Minikin.
+Mossrot, Riverbelle's father, is a Minikin.
 He \[INSERT SOURCE OF HIS MOTIVATION HERE\] and became convinced he had to leave normal society and live without magic, removing his [fortuitary gland](phenomena/fortuitary-gland.md).
 Amassing a cult of followers, he fled with them to the 0th Realm and founded the city of Lichenia.

 When he became old, he became convinced that magic was the only way to ensure his continued existence.
-Not only is this true as magic extends one's lifetime, but he also felt as if Fungula was not ready to be a leader.
+Not only is this true as magic extends one's lifetime, but he also felt as if Riverbelle was not ready to be a leader.

-He murdered his wife, Florifera, for her fortuitary gland - and underwent partial [phantasmarrhoea](phenomena/phantasmarrhoea.md) once he came in contact with its magic after being kept from it for so long.
+He murdered his wife, Riverblossom, for her fortuitary gland - and underwent partial [phantasmarrhoea](phenomena/phantasmarrhoea.md) once he came in contact with its magic after being kept from it for so long.
 He was transported to the -3rd realm, the most unstable, and became dangerous and insane.
 #### Motivations:
 - To flee a world of magic
-- To live longer for Fungula, if not forever for his own gain.
+- To live longer for Riverbelle, if not forever for his own gain.
 ## Story
 ### Act 1
 #### Chapter 1